-This two year full-time programme is offered to students who are in possession of a BPharm or BSc.Hons degree in Pharmacology, Anatomy, Biochemistry, Microbiology, Physiology or other related scientific fields.
-All students other than those in possession of a BPharm or honours degree in Pharmacology will be expected to pass a basic course in Pharmacology.
-Students from other universities will be expected to complete a practical module in the first semester of their first year of study.
+This two-year full-time programme is offered to students who are in possession of an NQF level 8 degree in a relevant biological field, which includes a BPharm or BSc.Hons degree in Pharmacology, Anatomy, Biochemistry, Microbiology, Physiology or other related scientific fields.
+Applicants who have not completed a prior qualification or module in pharmacology will be expected to do so if accepted into the programme.
+Additionally, applicants may be required to complete a training course in the laboratory depending on their research project.

-Students will carry out a research project in any of the pharmacology areas of interest to the department (see Research Focus Areas).
-This will be done under the tutelage of a supervisor, with assistance by senior students and technical staff.
-Students will be expected to perform independent research, design and execute a research protocol, which will ultimately lead to scientific report and publication.
-Given the timeline of the degree, projects are to start in January, with examination of the dissertation the following year in August.
+During the research programme, students will conduct a research project in any of the Departmental research areas of interest (see Research Focus Areas) under the tutelage of a supervisor, with assistance by senior students and technical staff.
+Students will be expected to perform independent research, and design and execute a research protocol, which will ultimately lead to scientific report and publication.
+Given the two-year timeline of the programme, projects will start in January, with examination of the dissertation the following year in August.

-To be eligible to apply for MSc Pharmacology, students should possess the following:
+To be eligible to apply for a position in MSc Pharmacology, students should possess the following:

-- Honours degree in a biological or scientific field or a BPharm.
+- A relevant NQF 8 level degree, such as an Honours degree in a biological or scientific field or a BPharm

-- In exceptional circumstances, applicants who are not in possession of such modules may take this during the honours year, however, this should not be seen as a guaranteed option.
+- In exceptional circumstances, applicants who are not in possession of such modules may take this during their programme, however, this should not be seen as a guaranteed option

 - International students must have qualifications verified by SAQA.